 Le Rouge Chocolates and Cakes by Aarti – Westport, CT

 This chocolate shop carries some decadent and creative flavors of hot chocolate.
 The menu includes double dark hot chocolate, hazelnut dark chocolate, raspberry white hot chocolate, matcha green tea white hot chocolate, and saffron pistachio white hot chocolate.
 All flavors come in a cup in-store or in a bottle to drink at home.

 LA Burdick – Walpole, NH, Boston, MA & Cambridge, MA

 LA Burdick’s New England locations are in Walpole, NH, Boston, MA, and Cambridge, MA.
 From the bakery, you can have your hot chocolate in dark, milk or white chocolate.
 The shaved chocolate and cocoa powder with steamed milk, topped with foam and a spice ball, make for an amazing hot chocolate.
 You can choose from different chocolate sources, too, including Grenedian, Venezuelan, Dominican, Bolivian, Madagascan and Ecuadorian.

 Tatte Bakery & Café – Boston, Cambridge & Brookline, MA

-Duck and Bunny – Pawtucket, RI
+Notes Coffee Co. – Pawtucket, RI

-I frequent Paris Creperie in Brookline for their Nutella Hot Chocolate.
+I also frequent Paris Creperie in Brookline for their Nutella Hot Chocolate.
 Look how beautiful it is!
 The taste?
 DELICIOUS.